How To Redirect A WordPress URL? 6 Best Methods

 4. After selecting the appropriate options, in the last box you need to provide the web address or destination URL to redirect the current page.
 Once you are done with providing all the information click on the “Add” button and you are done.

-6. WordPress Redirect on Cloudflare
+5. WordPress Redirect on Cloudflare

 In case, your website uses Cloudflare, then you have also an option to WordPress redirect through Cloudflare as well.
-All you need to do is to go to the homepage, select the domain you wish to redirect like to
+All you need to do is go to the homepage, select the domain you wish to redirect to

 WordPress Redirect on Cloudflare